lix-project/lix/README.md

   --option               Set the Nix configuration setting *name* to *value* (overriding `nix.conf`).
   --override-flake       Override the flake registries, redirecting *original-ref* to *resolved-ref*.
   --quiet                Decrease the logging verbosity level.
-  --verbose              Increase the logging verbosity level.
+  --show-trace           print out a stack trace in case of evaluation errors --verbose              Increase the logging verbosity level.
   --workers              number of evaluate workers
 ```